tc39/notes/meetings/2023-03/mar-23.md

 CDA: We are over time.
 But . . .
 I think we can use the last few minutes here to maybe hopefully get through the last items in the queue, if that’s all right.

 RBN: I want to respond to DE if we could and a response to KG as well.
 I fully intend to bring a proposal for function declaration decorators and object decorators most likely this year.
-This is something I’ve been discussing with CHG and others over time.
+This is something I’ve been discussing with KHG and others over time.
 However, because of the existing TypeScript eco system and the potential – migrating everybody to native decorators I wanted to get out here first to have these discussions first.
 Regardless of what state function declaration decorators end up being.
 I plan to have those as part of the discussion.
 Talking about class and method, this is higher than bringing them themselves.

 DE: Yeah.
 I think that’s reasonable.
 But I also think we can see that we will have to have the bigger picture together.
 Before we can advance these things beyond Stage 1.